fathonix/MikrotikCaptiveAutologin/README.md

 You can add multiple configurations for different SSIDs.

-`cd` to the folder and install the dependencies.
+`cd` to the folder and run this script.

-    npm install

-Then run this script.

     npm run start

+No need to `npm install` since there is no dependency needed.

 ## Contributors